 - 5.2.
-The management and remediation of contaminated land that, in its current state, is causing or has the potential to cause significant harm or significant pollution of the water environment, is regulated by legislation contained within the Environmental Protection Act (1990) known as Part IIA. - 5.3.
-This states that the applicant is responsible for: - (a) providing sufficient correct information to ascertain whether a site is contaminated and that it has successfully been decontaminated.
-Many of the decisions made by the Local Authority will be on the basis of the information that has been provided to it; and,

-- (b) the safe development and secure occupancy of the site. - 5.4.
-Following the implementation of Part IIA of the Environmental Protection Act 1990 in Scotland in July 2000, all Local Authorities are required to inspect their area to identify sites that have the potential of being 'contaminated land' as defined by the Act.
+The management and remediation of contaminated land that, in its current state, is causing or has the potential to cause significant harm or significant pollution of the water environment, is regulated by legislation contained within Part IIA of the Environmental Protection Act (1990). - 5.3.
+Following the implementation of Part IIA of the Environmental Protection Act 1990 in Scotland in July 2000, all local authorities are required to inspect their area to identify sites that have the potential of being 'contaminated land' as defined by the Act.
 For the purposes of Part IIA, a site can only be formally identified as 'Contaminated Land' if it meets the following criteria as defined under Section 78A(2) of the Act: